kubernetes/enhancements/keps/sig-auth/1513-certificate-signing-request/README.md

        is not distributed by any other means.
     2. Permitted subjects - no subject restrictions, but approvers and signers may choose not to approve or sign.
        Certain subjects like cluster-admin level users or groups vary between distributions and installations, but deserve additional scrutiny before approval and signing.
-An admission plugin is available to restrict system:masters, but it is often not the only cluster-admin subject in a cluster.
+An admission plugin is available to restrict `system:masters`, but it is often not the only cluster-admin subject in a cluster.
     3. Permitted x509 extensions - URI, DNS, IP, and Email SAN extensions are honored.
 Other extensions are discarded.
     4. Permitted key usages - must include `[]string{"client auth"}`.
 Must not include key usages beyond `[]string{"digital signature", "key encipherment", "client auth"}`
-    5. Expiration/cert lifetime - minimum of CSR signer or request.
+    5. Expiration/cert lifetime - minimum of kube-controller-manager `--cluster-signing-duration` flag and `spec.durationHint`.
        Sanity of the time is the concern of the signer.
     6. CA bit allowed/disallowed - not allowed.
  2. kubernetes.io/kube-apiserver-client-kubelet - signs client certificates that will be honored as client-certs by the kube-apiserver.
     May be auto-approved by kube-controller-manager.